Abhinav1018/Basic-Banking-System/README.md

 ***I have created a Basic Banking System as an intern for the Sparks Foundation.*** <br>
 #GRIPFEBRUARY22

-Intern @ Spark Foundation
+Intern @ The Sparks Foundation
-Task 1: Basic Banking System
+Task 1: Basic Banking System<br>
 The Basic Banking System website function is to transfer money from one person's account to another person's account.
 <br>
 <br>